Updated on 2025-12-08 GMT+08:00

 A maximum of 128 case-insensitive keywords are supported.
 You can specify keywords in either of the following ways:

 • Enter keywords.
-Take select~a as an example. select and a are two keywords contained in a concurrency control rule.
+Take select~a as an example. select and a are two keywords contained in a SQL throttling rule.
 The keywords are separated by a tilde (~).
-In this example, the rule restricts the execution of only the SQL statements containing keywords select and a.
+In this example, the rule restricts only SQL statements containing keywords select and a.

 • Generate keywords from a SQL statement.
-You can enter an SQL statement to the text box and click Generate Keyword.
+You can enter a SQL statement to the text box and click Generate Keyword.
 Keywords generated from an original SQL statement are only for reference.

 Kill existing sessions that match this rule